Unemployment Insurance: Connecticut

 - Unemployment benefits generally last for up to 26 weeks.
 See Benefits.

-- Connecticut offers the Shared Work program, a voluntary program to help employers retain a group of employees who would otherwise have to be laid off.
-Under the program, employees' hours and wages are reduced and employees receive a Shared Work benefit to help make up the shortfall.
-See Connecticut Shared Work Program.
+- Connecticut offers the Shared Work Program, a voluntary program to help employers retain a group of employees who would otherwise have to be laid off.
+See Shared Work Program.